Gabriel Brat Quoted: Some Experts See Opioid Addiction Stemming From Prescriptions As A Medical Error

 MD, Stanford University

-Gabriel Brat is the child of immigrants from Argentina
+Gabriel Brat is an immigrant from Israel

 Fellowship awarded to support work towards an MD in Medicine at Stanford University

 GABRIEL BRAT is a surgeon at Brigham & Women's Hospital in Boston and the co-founder of Tissue Analytics.
 Previously, he was a surgeon at Johns Hopkins Hospital in Maryland.

 Gabriel started his residency in surgery at Johns Hopkins University School of Medicine and graduated from Stanford Medical School.
 He graduated with a BSE, summa cum laude, in bioengineering from Arizona State University.
 While at Arizona State University, Gabriel developed a diabetes treatment program for Hispanic and Native American patients from a low-income community.
 Most recently, he led an HIV prevention program in Central America.
 After graduating, he won a Marshall Scholarship, which allowed him to earn graduate degrees in Latin American studies at Oxford University and public health from the London School of Hygiene and Tropical Medicine.